-The bike is available in four different builds (X01 AXS, GRX 810, GRX 600, Apex 1), all of which come with a reinvented high-modulus carbon frame and super-compliant fork.
+The bike is available in four different builds (X01 AXS, GRX 810, GRX 600, GX), all of which come with a reinvented high-modulus carbon frame and super-compliant fork.

 It rolls on burly 29″ wheels for maximum pedaling efficiency and rollover ability, with clearance for up to 2.4″ tires.
 Of course, this is a drop-bar bike, which means you get multiple grip positions to avoid pain and numbness on very long rides.

 In addition to that, this Salsa also boasts:

 One of Cutthroat’s biggest selling points is its cargo-carrying capacity, which will make all the difference on long adventures such as the Tour Divide.
 It has more than 20 frame mounts that let you attach multiple water bottles, frame bags, racks, and panniers.

 There’s not much more you can ask for if your goal is to ride gravel, dirt, singletrack, and asphalt all in the same day and do it again tomorrow.

 Even the best-equipped bike is of no use on ultra-long rides if the geometry is not dialed to perfection.
 This is the area where Salsa made some of the most significant changes compared to the previous version of the Cutthroat.